-Residents enjoy four golf course and several nearby state parks.
-The Bay and its tributaries are perfect for sailing, canoeing, fishing and crabbing, and the Bill Burton Fishing Pier is open 24 hours per day.
-The Pickering Creek Audubon Center features hardwood forests and non-tidal wetlands.
+Residents enjoy four golf courses and several nearby state parks.
+The Bay and its tributaries are perfect for sailing, canoeing, fishing and crabbing.
+The Bill Burton Fishing Pier and bright red Easton Point Marina are both open 24 hours a day.

 Recommended as a Retirement Spot?
 Yes

 Charles I of England granted a royal charter for Maryland in 1632, and English settlers arrived in 1634.
 Early on, it was primarily home to indentured servants, convicts and Catholics (and was one of the only early settlements to have Catholics in positions of power).

 The Mason Dixon Line was created in the mid-1700s, and Maryland gave away some land in 1791 to create the District of Colombia, which is now the location of the U.S. Senate, U.S. House of Representatives and the White House.
 British troops attempted to capture Baltimore in 1814, prompting Francis Scott Key to write The Star Spangled Banner.
 Maryland was a slave state during the Civil War but stayed in the Union.

 Maryland covers both sides of Chesapeake Bay, and it has one of the longest waterfronts of any state.
 A few vital agricultural products are nursery and greenhouse products, dairy products, chickens, soybeans and eggs.
 The waters from Chesapeake Bay grow clams, finned fish, oysters and crabs.